phil-blain/CICE-Consortium-CICE-wiki/Working-with-documentation-on-Sphinx.md

 The RST source files for generating html are stored in the master branch of the repository under /doc/source/.

-On your local fork, when you modify RST and use it to generate HTML, the HTML files are created in the /doc/build/html/ directory and can be opened locally to be tested as you add to the documentation.
+On your local fork, when you modify RST and use it to generate HTML, the HTML files are created in the /doc/build/html/ directory and can be opened locally to be reviewed as you add to the documentation.

 For the CICE-Consortium, the tested and vetted HTML pages brought in through successful Pull Requests are stored in the gh-pages branch of the repository and accessible from the URL to the linked, searchable User's Guide  on the [Main Wiki Page](https://github.com/CICE-Consortium/Icepack/wiki).
 Note that the gh-pages is an orphan branch (see below for details) of the repository and has *only* the Sphinx generated HTML documentation and nothing else.